Last update 18 August 2023Diplomatic missions

 Strict personal hygiene is recommended.
 There is a large number of HIV-positive people.

-Rainy season - from November to April.
+The rainy season lasts from November to April.

 Travel papers and visas

-Emergency Travel Document
+European Emergency Travel Document: